Cannabis in Malawi: Recreational use

 Malawians have been using cannabis for recreational use for generations.
 The use of cannabis is particularly popular along the lake side.
 Many Malawians claim that cannabis helps them to relax and concentrate.
 Local students use cannabis to prevent pre-exam jitters.
 Police raids are common, however recreational use of cannabis remains unabated.
 Many backpackers and overlanders are attracted to Malawi due to recreational use of inexpensive cannabis.

-Legal issues concerning usage

-Growing, selling, using, or possessing cannabis for recreational use is a criminal offense in Malawi.
-Although recreational cannabis use is illegal in Malawi, it is estimated to be the largest unofficial export.
-The growth in sales means that there are growers cultivating the drug illegally in Malawi due to the large profits they gain from its sales.
-However, a recent World Bank study reported that Malawian farmers are being underpaid for their labor in the trade.
-The production and selling of chamba has been increasing in Malawi over the past few years.
-The efforts to curb its production and selling is also on the increase.
-The anti-drug unit, led by the Malawi Police Services, confiscated about 70,000 kilos of cannabis in 2010.
+Malawi legalised cannabis farming for industrial and medicinal use in February 2020 hoping to take advantage of the booming global demand and move away from the reliance on tobacco as an export crop.

 Below are the United Nations figures on number of cannabis seizures in Malawi from 1995 - 2000, published in the 2003 Institute for Security Studies Report:

 Campaign to legalize cannabis

 Malawi has legalized Malawi Gold for medicinal use and industrial use after a campaign in parliament in 2015 led by Boniface Kadzamira, an independent member of parliament, made a case for the legalization of industrial hemp and other uses of marijuana.

 Rastafari in Malawi have gone to court to demand their right to smoke cannabis.
 In 2000, the government briefly explored the possible legalization of Indian hemp, despite police warnings of potential abuse by cannabis growers.
 This was championed in parliament by Deputy Minister of Agriculture Joe Manduwa who argued that the plant could be a valuable alternative to tobacco.
 The idea was supported by member of parliament and medical doctor, Hetherwick Ntaba who argued that it is non-addictive.